Support Group Manual

-The Inside Circle Foundation (ICF) is a not for profit organization dedicated to the personal growth of men in prison.
+Inside Circle is a nonprofit organization dedicated to the personal growth of men in prison.
 We teach emotional literacy and personal responsibility.
 Contributions are deductible for federal and state income tax purposes.

-ICF has been sustained by the volunteer service and donations of many people.
-To expand our services in we need significant corporate and foundation support, as well as individual donations.
+Inside Circle has been sustained by the volunteer service and donations of many people.
+To expand our services in we need significant corporate and organization support, as well as individual donations.

 Please contribute to our necessary and meaningful work; in person, by mail or at our web site.
 Thank you for your support.

 Who are we?

 - Inside Circle is a California nonprofit organization dedicated to the personal growth of men in prison with the net result being a reduction of prison violence within the facility and lower recidivism when inmates parole.